pathunstrom/personal-site/data/Post/2020-05-25-first-post.md

 PursuedPyBear, also known as ppb, exists to be an educational resource.
 Most obviously used to teach computer science, it can be a useful tool for any topic that a simulation can be helpful.

+Adding a new paragraph to help develop a new deployment system.